 The “Find a friend” game is a fun activity designed to help students become comfortable with their new classmates.
 To play, students must first receive worksheets containing a list of topics — such as sports, foods, games, and so on — from which they must pick their favorites.

 Then, have students find fellow classmates fitting the description in each box.
 This will give them a natural talking point as they meet one another — helping them find what they have in common and sparking friendly interaction.
-Note that: